kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 #### Story 1: Deny traffic at a cluster level

-As a cluster admin, I want to explicitly isolate certain pod(s) and(or) Namespace(s) from all other cluster internal traffic.
+As a cluster admin, I want to apply non-overridable deny rules to certain pod(s) and(or) Namespace(s) that isolate the selected resources from all other cluster internal traffic.

 ![Alt text](explicit_isolation.png?raw=true "Explicit Deny")

 #### Story 2: Allow traffic at a cluster level

-As a cluster admin, I want to explicitly allow traffic to certain pods(s) and(or) Namespace(s) from all other cluster internal traffic.
+As a cluster admin, I want to apply non-overridable allow rules to
+certain pods(s) and(or) Namespace(s) that enable the selected resources
+to communicate with all other cluster internal entities.

 ![Alt text](explicit_allow.png?raw=true "Explicit Allow")

-#### Story 3: Explicitly Delegate traffic to existing K8's Network Policy
+#### Story 3: Explicitly Delegate traffic to existing K8s Network Policy

-As a cluster admin, I want to explicitly delegate traffic to be handled by standard namespace scoped network policies.
-The delegate action can also be thought of as a deny exception.
+As a cluster admin, I want to explicitly delegate traffic so that it skips any remaining cluster network policies and is handled by standard namespace scoped network policies.

 Note: In the diagram below the ability to talk to the service svc-pub in namespace bar-ns-1 is delegated to the k8s network policies implemented in foo-ns-1 and foo-ns-2.
-If no k8's network policies touch the delegated traffic the traffic will be allowed.
+If no k8s network policies touch the delegated traffic the traffic will be allowed.

 ![Alt text](delegation.png?raw=true "Delegate")